Newborns may become infected at birth or rarely after birth.

 The hepatitis B vaccine and sometimes hepatitis B immune globulin are given to newborns to protect them against the infection.

-Hepatitis B is a type of hepatitis virus Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver caused by infection with one of the five hepatitis viruses.
-In most people, the inflammation begins suddenly and lasts only a few weeks.
-Symptoms... read more newborns can contract and is a cause of great concern in newborns.
+Hepatitis B is a type of hepatitis virus Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver, generally meaning inflammation caused by infection with one of the five hepatitis viruses.
+In most people, the inflammation begins suddenly... read more newborns can contract and is a cause of great concern in newborns.

 The infection occurs during delivery if the mother is infected.
 However, newborns may become infected after birth from other sources, such as the mother's saliva, stool, urine, or breast milk.